hm-lang/core/proposals/README.md

 doSomething(With: Mean, X; MutatedX, Y; MutatedY)
 ```

+TODO: is there a reason we can't just do `X; 1` instead of `X ;= 1`?  we'd save a few keystrokes.
+it's nice for copying values from function arguments into non-function scoped code, e.g., for
+refactoring, not to need to go back and do `X ;= 1` where we had `X; 1`.  it might also reduce
+confusion in definining `oneOf`s that create classes, e.g., `oneOf[z: {X: int, Y: int}, w: str]`
+and defining classes: `myClass: {X: dbl, Y: dbl, Z: dbl}`.

 ```
 # declaring a function that returns other values:
 doSomething(X: int, Y: int): {W: int, Z: int}